Rail timetable issues

 Breach of timetabling conditions in Network Rail’s network licence

 On 27 July 2018, we wrote to Network Rail to inform them that we had concluded that Network Rail are in breach of the timetabling conditions in its network licence.
 This followed our investigation into Network Rai’s management of changes to the national rail timetable leading up to the May 2018 timetable change.

 In our letter, we set out four immediate actions on Network Rail in response to the failings we identified.
 These had the objectives of increasing accountability, and providing us with greater assurance that Network Rail were managing the industry timetabling process as well as it can in the circumstances and building its timetabling resources and capability faster.

 We have now reached a conclusion on the actions that we want Network Rail to take to remedy the licence breach.
-We describe these in a letter to Network Rail and we propose to set these out in our final order.
-We have now published our formal notice of the intention to impose a final order.
-This is subject to consultation.
-The consultation period will end of 11 January 2019.
-Details on how to respond can be found in the notice.
+We set these out in our final order published on 30 January 2019.

 Better online passenger information when timetables are not yet confirmed